fdioDocs/vpp-docs/docs/gettingstarted/developers/building/directories.rst

 Useful Directories
 ======================

-After pulling and building FDIO there are a few directories worth looking at. src/vpp/conf
+After pulling and building FD.io VPP there are a few directories worth looking at. src/vpp/conf

 This directory contains default configuration files.